TanjiEvan/UEFA-CL-ANALYSIS-1955-2023-/README.md

 ![Correlation Between Wins and Losses](https://github.com/user-attachments/assets/4dbddc6f-2485-4412-8489-d0d10a10fb4a)

-The bubble chart shows the correlation between the number of wins and losses for each team in the UEFA Champions League.
-Real Madrid, Bayern Munich, and FC Barcelona have the highest number of wins and losses, indicating their consistent participation and competitive nature.
-Teams like Arsenal FC and Inter Milan have fewer wins and losses, suggesting less participation or less tournament success.
+The visualization depicts the relationship between wins, losses, and total matches played for each team in the UEFA Champions League.
+Here, Bubble size represents total matches played, while x and y axes indicate wins and losses.
+Real Madrid, Bayern Munich, and FC Barcelona have the most matches played, wins, and losses, showcasing their consistent presence and competitive history.
+Arsenal FC and Inter Milan have smaller bubble sizes, while Chelsea FC and Liverpool FC have a high number of wins but also a considerable number of matches lost, suggesting a blend of past victories and occasional setbacks in the Champions League.

 ---